roots/docs/docs/sage/10.x/replace-tailwind-with-bootstrap.md

 In your theme's `resources/styles` directory rename `app.css` to `app.scss` and rename `editor.css` to `editor.scss`.

-Open your theme's `resources/styles/app.css` and add the following lines:
+Open your theme's newly renamed `resources/styles/app.scss` and add the following lines:

 ```css
 @import "bootstrap";